Our Sponsors

 • P •

-personnel Funny Story: The assistant Vice-President of Personnel notices that his superior, the VP himself, upon arriving at his desk in the morning opens a small, locked box, smiles, and locks it back again.
-Some years later when he advanced to that position (inheriting the key), he came to work early one morning to be assured of privacy.
-Expectantly, he opened the box to see what was inside the secret box.
-In contained a single piece of paper which said: "Two Ns, one L."
+personnel Funny Story: The assistant Vice-President of Personnel notices that his boss, the Vice-President himself, upon arriving at his desk each morning, opens a small locked box, looks inside, smiles, and locks it up again.
+Some years later when the assistant is promoted to his boss's position, he comes to work early one morning and opens the secret box to see what was inside.
+He finds a single piece of paper on which is written: "Two Ns, one L." That's the way you spell personnel.

-possession Possession possesses more Ss than a snake.
+possession The word possession possesses more Ss than a snake—four altogether.

 Spelling Memory Medicine